-Alternative 2.
+Alternative 2 (Preferred).
 Directed Commercial Quota.
-Establish a directed commercial quota based on an interim allocation of 68% commercial and 32% recreational (Table 2-12.
-Different PQBM scenarios were presented to the Council and SSC at the 2007 Council meeting; Jack McGovern will contact Snapper Grouper AP members and others to verify the most likely level of PQBM.
-PQBM is a function of many different factors including magnitude of harvest reduction and management measures needed to end overfishing.
+Establish a directed commercial quota (quota after Post Quota Bycatch Mortality or PQBM has been subtracted) based on an interim allocation of 68% commercial and 32% recreational (Table 2-12).
 After the commercial quota is met, all purchase and sale is prohibited and harvest and/or possession is limited to the bag limit.